Finite symmetry groups in physics: Waves and particles

 \subsection{Quantum field theory}

 The above discussion suggests interpreting the $24$ dimensions of the group algebra as classical fields, divided into $7$ dimensions of scalar fields, $3$ dimensions of space, $6$ dimensions of electromagnetic field, and $8$ dimensions of gravitational field.
 These fields are mathematical constructs, rather than physically real objects.
 For example, we do not want to interpret the $3$ dimensions of the `space' field as an `aether' in the 19th century sense.
 What is physically real, however, is the propagation of the fields through space, or to be more precise, the propagation in spacetime.
+There is also a real physical distinction between the $12$ fermionic `matter' fields and the $12$ bosonic `force' fields.

 I have not precisely identified all of the scalar fields, though four of them appear to be time, inertial mass, charge and gravitational mass.
 Energy would seem to be separate from both types of mass, and there appears to be a second type of (neutral) charge.
 This leaves one more scalar, which might be identified with the Higgs field in the standard model.
 Whatever identification is eventually decided on, these scalar fields propagate by being attached to matter particles.
 In other words, it is the movement of matter that defines the propagation of the scalar fields.